Tricon Residential (NYSE:TCN) Releases FY 2022 Earnings Guidance

-Tricon Residential (NYSE:TCN – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+Tricon Residential (NYSE:TCN – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $0.600-$0.640 for the period.
 The company issued revenue guidance of -.

-Several analysts have recently weighed in on the company.
-National Bankshares boosted their price target on Tricon Residential from C$18.00 to C$20.00 and gave the stock an outperform rating in a report on Thursday, November 11th.
-The Goldman Sachs Group initiated coverage on Tricon Residential in a research report on Sunday, December 5th.
-They set a buy rating and a $16.50 target price on the stock.
-Zacks Investment Research lowered Tricon Residential from a buy rating to a hold rating in a research report on Thursday, January 20th.
-CIBC upped their target price on Tricon Residential from C$18.50 to C$21.00 and gave the stock an outperform rating in a research report on Thursday, November 11th.
-Finally, BMO Capital Markets upped their target price on Tricon Residential from C$19.00 to C$20.00 and gave the stock an outperform rating in a research report on Thursday, November 11th.
-Two research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to MarketBeat, Tricon Residential currently has an average rating of Buy and a consensus target price of $18.13.
+Tricon Residential (NYSE:TCN – Get Rating) last posted its earnings results on Wednesday, March 2nd.
+The company reported $0.11 EPS for the quarter, missing the Zacks’ consensus estimate of $0.14 by ($0.03).
+On average, research analysts predict that Tricon Residential will post 0.62 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, April 15th.
-Shareholders of record on Thursday, March 31st will be paid a $0.058 dividend.
-The ex-dividend date of this dividend is Wednesday, March 30th.
-This represents a $0.23 annualized dividend and a yield of 1.57%.
-This is an increase from Tricon Residential’s previous quarterly dividend of $0.06.
+Several equities research analysts recently issued reports on the company.
+Royal Bank of Canada boosted their price objective on Tricon Residential from $17.00 to $18.00 and gave the company an outperform rating in a report on Friday, March 4th.
+BMO Capital Markets upped their price target on Tricon Residential from C$19.00 to C$20.00 and gave the stock an outperform rating in a report on Thursday, November 11th.
+Zacks Investment Research upgraded Tricon Residential from a hold rating to a buy rating and set a $17.00 price target on the stock in a report on Tuesday.
+The Goldman Sachs Group assumed coverage on Tricon Residential in a report on Sunday, December 5th.
+They set a buy rating and a $16.50 price target on the stock.
+Finally, National Bankshares upped their price target on Tricon Residential from C$18.00 to C$20.00 and gave the stock an outperform rating in a report on Thursday, November 11th.
+One research analyst has rated the stock with a hold rating and eight have given a buy rating to the company.
+According to data from MarketBeat, Tricon Residential currently has an average rating of Buy and an average price target of $18.13.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Barclays PLC bought a new position in Tricon Residential in the 4th quarter worth about $496,000.
-Goldman Sachs Group Inc. purchased a new stake in shares of Tricon Residential in the 4th quarter valued at about $6,672,000.
-Virtu Financial LLC purchased a new stake in shares of Tricon Residential in the 4th quarter valued at about $229,000.
-The Manufacturers Life Insurance Company purchased a new stake in shares of Tricon Residential in the 4th quarter valued at about $51,769,000.
-Finally, Deutsche Bank AG purchased a new stake in shares of Tricon Residential in the 4th quarter valued at about $86,110,000.
+A number of institutional investors have recently modified their holdings of TCN.
+Marshall Wace LLP acquired a new position in Tricon Residential in the fourth quarter valued at $175,000.
+Virtu Financial LLC purchased a new position in Tricon Residential in the fourth quarter valued at about $229,000.
+Barclays PLC purchased a new position in Tricon Residential in the fourth quarter valued at about $496,000.
+Cubist Systematic Strategies LLC purchased a new position in Tricon Residential in the fourth quarter valued at about $640,000.
+Finally, Sei Investments Co. purchased a new position in Tricon Residential in the fourth quarter valued at about $1,080,000.
+Hedge funds and other institutional investors own 13.40% of the company’s stock.

 Tricon Residential, Inc is a residential real estate investment company.
 It owns and operates single family rental homes and multi-family rental apartments in the United States and Canada.
 It operates through the five reportable segments: Single Family Rental Business,Multi Family Rental Business, Residential Development Business, Private Funds and Advisory Business and Corporate Activities.